DataSunrise Achieves AWS DevOps Competency Status in AWS DevSecOps and Monitoring, Logging, Performance

 mysqlbinlog /var/lib/mysql/mysql-bin.000001 | less

-Benefits of Database Auditing in MySQL
+Benefits of Database Auditing using native MySQL tools

 3. Troubleshooting: Identify and resolve performance issues or application errors.